Healthdirect Free Australian health advice you can count on.

 • athletics

-Your child can get back to their normal activities after the pain eases.
+Your child can return to their normal activities after the pain eases.

-Sever's disease can take between a few months and a few years to go away.
-Often it comes and goes, but there shouldn't be any lasting problems.
+Sever's disease doesn't usually cause complications, though it can take between a few months and a few years to go away.
+The pain may come and go, but generally doesn't cause any lasting problems.

 Resources and support

-Arthritis Australia has further information about Sever’s disease.
+Arthritis Australia has further information about the symptoms, cause, diagnosis and treatment of Sever's disease.

 Learn more here about the development and quality assurance of healthdirect content.